-s a kid, I remember enjoying lessons much more than I enjoyed practicing.
-After all, practicing was always a little unpredictable.
-I never knew if it was going to be one of those “good” practice days where I improved and sounded better – or one of those “bad” days where I got stuck on a plateau.
+Growing up, there was a period of quite a number of years where I enjoyed lessons much more than I enjoyed practicing.
+After all, practicing was always frustrating and unpredictable.
+I never knew if it was going to be a good practice day where I improved and sounded better – or one of those bad practice days where nothing seemed to work.

-But in lessons, my teacher would always seem to be able to coax a higher level of playing out of me, and I’d usually leave lessons feeling much more encouraged and optimistic about my playing.
+Whereas in lessons, my teacher always seemed to be able to coax a higher level of playing out of me, and I’d usually leave lessons feeling much more encouraged and optimistic about my playing.

-At the time, it seemed like one of those undefinable qualities that made teachers teachers, and students students.
-But I knew better, as I had a teacher who told me from an early age that her goal was to help me learn how to teach myself.
+At the time, it seemed like one of those mysterious qualities that made teachers teachers, and students students.
+Even though my teacher made it clear to me from an early age that her goal was to help me learn how to teach myself.
 And that this was something she fully expected me to get better at doing from week to week, as I continued my violin studies.

-But how exactly are we to do this?
+But…how exactly are we supposed to do this?

 A group of basketball novices

-A group of researchers recruited 50 college students to participate in a study about learning how to shoot free throws.
+A group of researchers (Cleary et al., 2006) recruited 50 college students to participate in a study about learning how to shoot free throws.

 Everyone started out with 10 shots, to establish their baseline level of shooting skill.
-All had little to no basketball skills, so it wasn’t pretty.
+And none of them had any real previous basketball experience, so it was not pretty. ????

 Then they were randomly divided into 5 groups.